nightscout/trio-docs/docs/EN/operate/troubleshoot.md

 :::{note}
   - Check your morning IOB: if it is positive, increase your basal rates, if it is negative, decrease your basal rates.
 :::
-One of the easiest ways of optimizing your basal rates is by checking your IOB when you wake up in the morning. iAPS uses your basal profile as its net zero.
-If iAPS needs to give you more insulin overnight than your set basal rates, your IOB will be positive.
+One of the easiest ways of optimizing your basal rates is by checking your IOB when you wake up in the morning.
+Open-iAPS uses your basal profile as its net zero.
+If Open-iAPS needs to give you more insulin overnight than your set basal rates, your IOB will be positive.
 Likewise, if you need less insulin overnight than your current basal rates, it will be negative.
 You can adjust your basal profile by 10%, and reassess the impact the following morning.
 Below are some nightscout images showing the impact of changing basal rates on IOB.
-You can also view your IOB on iAPS itself.
+You can also view your IOB on Open-iAPS itself.

 ```{figure} img/negativeIOBbefore.jpg
 :alt: Before basal adjustment